barumau/pandunia/engli/abc.md

 The most common word structure in Pandunia is CVCV, where C is a consonant and V is a vowel.

-The heaviest possible word is CLVCCVC, where L is a liquid consonant (l or r).
+The heaviest possible word is CLVCCLVC, where L is a liquid consonant (l or r), but no such words actually exist.
+Some of the heaviest words in practice are **kristal** and **simpli**.
-For example **kristal** is such a word.

 Initial consonants are restricted to:

-1. Any single consonant except /ŋ/
+1. Any single consonant
-2. Stop + liquid
+2. These stop + liquid clusters
     - pl, bl, kl, gl
     - pr, br, tr, dr, kr, gr
+3. These fricative + liquid clusters
+    - fl, sl, zl, xl
+    - fr

 Middle consonant clusters are restricted to:

-1. Resonant (m, n, ŋ, l, r) + stop or affricate
+1. These resonant (m, n, ŋ, l, r) + stop or affricate clusters
     - mp, mb, nt, nd, nk, ng, nc, nj
     - lp, lb, lt, ld, lk, lg
     - rp, rb, rt, rd, rk, rg
-2. Resonant + sibilant
+2. These resonant + fricative clusters
-    - ns, ls, rs
-    - nz, lz, rz
+    - nf, nv, ns, nz, nx
+    - lf, lv, ls, ls, lx
-    - nx, lx, rx
+    - rf, rv, rs, rz, rx
-3. Sibilant + stop
+3. These fricative + stop clusters
+    - ft, fk
     - st, sp, sk
+4. These fricative + resonant clusters
+    - sm, zm, xm, hm
+    - fn, sn, zn, xn, hn
+    - fl, sl, zl, xl, hl
+    - fr, hr
+5. These stop + sibilant clusters
+    - ps, bz, px
+    - ks, gz, kx
-4. Resonant + sibilant + stop
+6. Resonant + sibilant + stop cluster
-    - f.ex. lsk
+    - e.g. lsk
+7. Resonant + stop + liquid cluster
+    - e.g. ngl
+8. Fricative + stop + liquid cluster
+    - e.g. str
-5. Stop + liquid (see above)
+9. Stop + liquid (see above)

-Allowed final consonants are:
+Allowed final consonants and clusters are:
 h, l, m, n, ng, r, s, w, x, y

+In addition, an proper name of a person, place, or cultural concept, as well as words derived from them, may contain any two- or three-consonant cluster in the middle of a word so long as it does not contain:

+1. Two consecutive stops, affricates, or fricatives of different voicings
+    - e.g. fg
+2. Two consecutive sibilants or affricates
+    - e.g. sc
+3. Two consecutive identical consonants
+    - e.g. mm